 The Cultivation Of Ideas Chapter describes how Dover activated the community and invited them to codesign the plan through implementation.
-The 14-part community building process occurred over a ten-month process that procured nearly 600 thoughts on how the community should move forward.
+The 14-part community building process occurred over a ten-month period that procured nearly 600 thoughts on how the community should move forward.
 With many voices comes many choices and often times conflicting opinions on how to best serve the greater good.

 We understand that finding common ground with other people does not mean finding absolute agreement.
 Common ground is shareable ground whose boundaries are marked by a range of actions that all can live with.
-A strategy to address an overarching plan theme may not have been gareed upon by everyone as being the best approach.
-Nevertheless, the Region shared belief that the theme was important enough to be included: this democratic process resulted in finding COMMON GROUND.
+A strategy to address an overarching plan theme may not have been agreed upon by everyone as being the best approach.